 When Alabama Humanities Foundation unveiled The Alabama Colloquium in 2017, organizers hoped it would be a refreshing departure from a traditional annual luncheon awards format.
 What happened next did not disappoint.

-Colloquium Chair Trey Granger called the event “a real success and provides a strong foundation upon which the humanities can be celebrated annually in Alabama.
-The Alabama Humanities Fellowship is designed to honor those persons who boldly contribute to the cultural fabric of our great state, and the Colloquium will be the cornerstone event of Alabama Humanities Foundation that allows all of us an opportunity to listen in upon a marvelous and enriching conversation.”
+AHF Chair Trey Granger states, “The Alabama Humanities Fellowship is designed to honor those persons who boldly contribute to the cultural fabric of our great state, and the Colloquium will be the cornerstone event of Alabama Humanities Foundation that allows all of us an opportunity to listen in upon a marvelous and enriching conversation.”

 “Alabama is home to a rich and diverse culture of people – including artisans, jurists, writers, industrialists, educators, performers, designers, culinary persons and philanthropists.
 The opportunity to bring four noted but diverse Alabamians together on one stage for an inspiring conversation highlights the robust aspects of Alabama culture while underscoring the many components of our common humanity.”